 Each year, folks in the draft community tend to gravitate towards offensive players that can make the big play.
 The positions of wide receiver and running back are two of those positions.
 One year, there might be an incredible running back class but a wide receiver class lacking talent, and vice versa.
-We don’t get the privilege of seeing a year with both the wide receiver class and running back class be loaded with talent; but this year isn’t like other.
+We don’t often get the privilege of seeing a year loaded with this much talent.
+However, this year isn’t like other.
 With stars at the top and good players throughout, there is no shortage of playmakers in the 2020 NFL Draft.
 If you are a fan of a team that needs a playmaker, you’re in luck; for the 2020 NFL Draft is the year of the playmaker.

 Playmaking positions are always some of the most fun to scout because of how electric the players are.
 This year, it’s taken to another level.
-Playmakers capable of impacting an NFL offense are available in every round of the draft this year, and whether that is at running back or wide receiver is up for the NFL teams to decide.
-There hasn’t been a class this loaded at running back and wide receiver in a long time, which is why 2020 is the year of the playmaker.
+Playmakers capable of impacting an NFL offense are available in every round of the draft this year.
+There hasn’t been a class this loaded at running back and wide receiver in a long time.
+All of this is why 2020 is the year of the playmaker.